What is ALS (amyotrophic lateral sclerosis)?

 Aids for everyday life

 Aids for physical impairments caused by ALS include orthoses, for example.
 They can stabilize, unload, guide or correct an extremity or the trunk (e.g. a cervical collar for weak head posture muscles).
 Other aids include seat cushions, eating utensils with thick handles, writing aids, speech computers, rollators and wheelchairs.
-Doctors and therapists (e.g. occupational therapists) will advise and support you in the selection and use of suitable aids.
+Doctors and therapists (e.g. occupational therapist) advise and support you in the selection and use of suitable aids.

 Nutrition in ALS